Zero Cities Project

 Image Credit: San Francisco, PODER and Emerald Cities

 The Zero Cities Project was developed in 2017 as a project to help cities develop actionable and equitable roadmaps and strategies to achieve a zero net carbon building sector by 2050.
 Through the Zero Cities Project, eleven leading cities explored cutting edge advancements in community partnership and high-performance buildings.
-The project will conclude in 2020, and this page will be updated with additional resources, case studies and videos featuring the work of cities and their community partners throughout the fall and summer of 2020.

 To ensure the solutions identified through this project were actionable, Zero Cities Project partners provided a combination of technical analysis of potential strategies and metrics, community-based planning to ensure solutions advance equity and community priorities, and communications assistance to help build community support for strategies.